Funny-mad-Peeea/ScaiIlp/doc/readme.txt

   ScaiIlp.dll contains the Cbc solver and a stub to communicate with ScaiIlp.exe It can be linked dynamically into other programs.
 - ScaiIlpExe creates ScaiIlp.exe
-  ScaiIlp.exe also contains the Cbc solver.
+  ScaiIlp.exe links ScaiIlp.dll dynamically to provide the Cbc solver.
   ScaiIlp.exe can be started in a separate process and communicates via shared memory.
 - UnitTest demonstrates usage for both of above projects.